-public agencies provides useful answers to this first question.
+Our research within corporations and public agencies provides useful answers to this first question.
 Analysis of hundreds of thousands of 360-degree feedback instruments sheds light on the effectiveness of coaching.

-When we study the leaders who are most effective at coaching, we can see some clear correlations between a leader's coaching effectiveness and its impact on their direct reports.
+When we study leaders who are most effective at coaching, we can see some clear correlations between a leader's coaching effectiveness and its impact on his or her direct reports.
 Consistently, our data show strong correlations between a leader's coaching effectiveness and measures of employee commitment and engagement.

-On the horizontal axis of Figure 1, we show increasing coaching skill on the part of leaders as seen through the eyes of direct reports, peers, managers, and others.
+On the horizontal axis of this graph, we show increasing coaching skill on the part of leaders as seen through the eyes of direct reports, peers, bosses and themselves.
 On the vertical axis we see the impact on employee commitment.